Military Space News

 With low concentrations of U-235 -- 3.5 to five percent -- the fuel can be used to power a nuclear energy plant.

-But a concentration of some 90 percent -- termed weapons-grade -- is needed for the critical mass to set off the chain reaction leading to a nuclear explosion.
+To build a bomb, enrichment must be pushed to 90 percent.
+Such a high concentration -- termed weapons-grade -- is needed for the critical mass to set off the chain reaction leading to a nuclear explosion.

-Delivering a bomb aboard a missile rather than simply dropping it from the air entails mastering both ballistics -- all the calculations involved in getting the warhead to its target -- and the miniaturisation of the nuclear charge so that it can be mounted on the warhead.
+Delivering a bomb aboard a missile, poses further challenges: it entails mastering both ballistics -- all the calculations involved in getting the warhead to its target -- and the miniaturisation of the nuclear charge so that it can be mounted on the warhead.

 Related Links